 It all started WITH...

-A simple idea over breakfast at a local Windham coffee shop.
+A simple idea over breakfast at a coffee shop.
 Why not create a festival that celebrates music and culture in a way that is accessible, fun, and brings people together.
-We considered various names, and by the end of our meal we had decided to name the festival after one of Windham's nearby peaks. . .
-And so, the Blackdome Music Festival was created.
+After thinking of various names, one of Windham's nearby peaks came to mind. . .
+And so, the Blackdome Festival was created.

-The Blackdome Music Festival opened with its first season on June 24, 2017.
+The Blackdome Festival opened with its first season in June 2017.
 Summer is that time of the year when we head outdoors, reconnect with family and friends, and enjoy some of life’s simpler pleasures.
 The festival was born out of this idea to connect our cultural interests and experiences with the beauty of the Catksills.

 The festival explores various genres of music, and the contrasts, influences and relationships between them.
 Whether hearing a new voice, or exploring a unique rhythm or instrument, the festival hopes to bridge the gap between diverse styles creating a distinctive offering of musical experiences.

-The Windham region has particular significance to him as his great uncle established roots in the area in the 1940s.
+The Windham region has particular significance to him since his great uncle established roots there many years ago.
 His family has been visiting the area since then, and Yako was fortunate enough to spend his childhood winter breaks learning to ski at Windham Mountain.
 After working in artist management at IMG, a desire to work at a festival and love for the outdoors led him to Colorado, where he spent several years in the management department of the Aspen Music Festival.
 As a result of his personal experiences and professional background, he decided to create a festival that would allow for new experiences for both the local Windham community and visitors to the area.

 Yako draws inspiration from his concert experiences at a number of unique venues and remarkable performances, and his witnessing first hand the impact that music can have on an audience.
 At Blackdome, Yako aims to feature both emerging and distinguished artists that are influenced by varying styles of music, and he looks forward to the opportunity to present this to Blackdome's audience.